ad-si/adriansieber-com/_drafts/2018-05-13_haskell/main.md

 If you're now thinking of a heavy weight type system like in Java or C++ and are already disgusted, I have good news:
-Haskell's syntax is very leightweight, more akin to Python, as all types are globally inferred
+Haskell's syntax is very lightweight, more akin to Python, as all types are globally inferred
 (i.e. across function and file boundaries).

 This means one doesn't have to explicitly state the type if the compiler can figure it out on it's own (which it can in most cases).
-E.g. a tupel like `nameAndIsMember = ("John Doe", True)` is obviously of type `(String, Bool)`.
+E.g. a tuple like `nameAndIsMember = ("John Doe", True)` is of type `(String, Bool)`.
 No need to annotate it.
 In practice this means you can write thousands lines of Haskell code